I first started watching the Naruto anime about ten years ago, when it was airing the middle of the Chuunin Exam Arc.

-They might share the same setting and characters, but there are many creative differences that set them apart—to the degree that I consider them as two separate anime series, rather than two parts of one whole.
+They might share the same settings and characters, but there are many creative differences that set them apart—so much so that I now consider them as two separate anime series rather than two parts of one whole.

 Here's how Naruto and Naruto Shippuden differ, and which series is better.
 (Since I never watched any of the filler episodes in either series, my thoughts are solely based on canon episodes.)

 Naruto Shippuden evolves far beyond Naruto himself and encompasses a wider plot that involves the fate of the known world.
-Some of the seeds were planted in Naruto, of course, but none of it really takes root until the time jump between the two series.
+Some of the seeds of that plot were planted in Naruto, but it only takes root after the time jump between the two series.

 The tone of the series grew quite a bit darker as well, shifting from the youthful exuberance and optimism of Naruto's childhood to the uncomfortable realities of adulthood, war, and grief.

 The simplicity of Naruto's singular goal and the progression of obstacles he had to overcome led to some of the most powerful moments in anime, and it was a lot easier to follow because the story was so focused.

 Not to mention that the Chuunin Exam Arc is still my favorite story arc in all of Naruto, followed by the Sasuke Retrieval Arc which had the best written fights of all time (back when fights were about theme and smarts, not just who has the most chakra and willpower).

 In only 135 episodes, Naruto introduced us to all the key protagonists for the rest of the series, and fully fleshed them out with distinct personalities, interesting backstories, and powerful relationship dynamics.

 In about 480 episodes, Naruto Shippuden not only failed to deliver the same level of character depth as Naruto, but actually went ahead and destroyed some of the more interesting characters from the original series.

-I don't even want to touch on the other characters with wasted potential, such as Sasuke's companions in Taka, or the Kages from the neighboring countries, or even Danzo who could've been very interesting if he wasn't so frequently played as a one-note villain for fabricated tension.
+I don't even want to touch on the various other characters whose potential were wasted, such as Sasuke's companions in Taka, or the Kages from the neighboring countries, or even Danzo who could've been very interesting if he wasn't so frequently played as a one-note villain for fabricated tension.

 Check out the soundtracks for both Naruto and Naruto Shippuden to hear just how different they are.
 It's like they were composed by two different people—which they were—and they rarely shared the same style, tone, or even the same set of instruments.